samiappdev/task_manager_api/README.md

 # Task Manager App

-This is Flutter app manages tasks using a REST API.
+This Flutter app manages tasks using a REST API.
 I built this project to showcase create, read, update and delete functionality.

 ### Technical Overview